D-J-Harris/d-j-harris.github.io/_posts/2020-04-10-getting_the_ball_rolling.md

 tags:
 ---

+> Introducing the site, what my plans are with it, and best practices recently released in the industry for sharing
+> research-level code.

 I thought I'd start my posting with a short article about my plans for this site, and some practices I'm going to try and hold myself to.
 I've been sitting on this empty site for a few weeks now; maybe it's coursework getting in the way, maybe it's for fear of getting my words down and out there in the world... either way, baby steps...